International opposition rises over proposed EV tax lending in US - ExBulletin

 International opposition rises over proposed EV tax lending in US

-WASHINGTON: The European Union, Germany, Canada, Japan, Mexico, France, South Korea, Italy and other countries have written to U.S. lawmakers saying a proposed electric vehicle tax credit in the U.S. violates international trade rules, according to a joint letter made public on Saturday.
+WASHINGTON (Reuters) – The European Union, Germany, Canada, Japan, Mexico, France, South Korea, Italy and other countries have written to US lawmakers saying a proposed US electric vehicle tax credit violates international trade rules. according to a joint letter made public on Saturday. .

 A group of 25 ambassadors in Washington wrote to U.S. lawmakers and the Biden administration late Friday saying that “limiting eligibility for vehicle loans based on their U.S. internal assembly and local content is inconsistent with U.S. commitments.” taken under WTO multilateral agreements “.

-The U.S. Congress is considering a new $ 12,500 tax credit that would include $ 4,500 for U.S.-made electric vehicles from the union and $ 500 for U.S.-made batteries.
+The U.S. Congress is considering a new $ 12,500 tax credit, which will include $ 4,500 for U.S.-made electric vehicles from the union and $ 500 for U.S.-made batteries.
 Only U.S.-built vehicles will be eligible for the $ 12,500 loan after 2027, according to a House proposal published this week.

 Canada and Mexico have issued separate statements last week opposing the plan.
 The U.S. Department of State declined to comment Saturday, and the White House did not immediately respond to a request for comment.